averbraeck/gscg-design/doc/4-architecture/database-design.md

   <br>The session facilitator has access to the `game_session` with attached `player` records.
 - FC5.3 The session facilitator must be able to delete a player for the game session
   <br>The session facilitator has access to the `game_session` with attached `player` records.
-- FC5.4 The session facilitator must be able to reset the password of a user allocated to the game session
+- FC5.4 The session facilitator must be able to reset the password of a player allocated to the game session
   <br>The session facilitator has access to the `game_session` with attached `player` records.
 Each `player` record has a `password` field (with a `salt`).
 - FC5.5 The session facilitator must be able to change the access rights of a player for the game session
   <br>There are no access rights for players.
 A field to *block* a `player` from playing can be added.
 See NOTE.